 My interest in nationalism and gender relations linked to a increasing concern with forced migration led to the development of the Women in Conflict Zones Network (WICZNET) which I co-founded at York University with Professor Maja Korac (University of East London) in the early 1990s.
-One of a number of WICZNET outcomes was a book that Professor Jennifer Hyndman and I published called Sites of Violence: Gender and Conflict Zones (University of California Press, 2004).
+One of a number of WICZNET outcomes was a co-edited book entitled Feminists Under Fire: Exchanges Across War Zones (Between the Lines, 2003) and another that Professor Jennifer Hyndman and I published called Sites of Violence: Gender and Conflict Zones (University of California Press, 2004).

 Gathering food hand-outs in the Dadaab Camps